escapace/dockerfile-tools/README.md

 ### list-stages

-Lists the build stages from a specified Dockerfile.
+Lists the build stages of a specified Dockerfile.

 #### Options